dmytro-pryvedeniuk/outbox/README.md

 This repo demonstrates Outbox implementation with [Wolverine](https://github.com/JasperFx/wolverine), RabbitMQ, EntityFrameworkCore/PostgreSQL and Wolverine.Http.

 - Run `docker-compose up -d` to start PostgreSQL and RabbitMQ.
 - Start the app and send a request using `./CheckOutbox/CheckOutbox.http`.
-It creates a `TaskItem` in DB and published `TaskItemCreated` message.
+  - `TaskItem` is stored in `Tasks` table.
+  - `TaskItemCreated` message is stored in `wolverine.wolverine_outgoing_envelopes` table within the same transaction.
+  - The request succeeds with `201 Created` status code.

-- Note `wolverine.wolverine_outgoing_envelopes` in the output.
-Once `TaskItemCreated` message is sent it is removed from the table.
+  - `TaskItemCreated` message is published and removed from the table (almost instantly).

 ```
 info: Microsoft.EntityFrameworkCore.Database.Command[20101]